Jack-Wong-dev/GroupProject/GroupProject/Docs/UseCaseModelv3.md

 		1. The user selects a list [Use Case 2]

-		2. The user clicks the "DELETE ITEM" button next to the item to be deleted.
+		2. The user clicks the "DELETE" button next to the item to be deleted.

 		3. The system returns to the contents of the selected list; the deleted item is no longer present on the list.